 Online fashion store ASOS also saw website visitors spike at 23.5 million as people found a viral method of going to a shopping centre.
 After the pandemic ASOS saw users and total sales in the UK fall by 8%.

 As online shopping grew, so did courier and logistics services.
 DHL delivered 40% more parcels during the pandemic and invested more than £17.5 million in developing its network capacity and operations efficiency.

 E-sports and Video Games

-However, these companies aren’t representative of the overall UK economy and an increasing number of businesses are facing insolvency.
+These companies aren’t representative of the overall UK economy during covid as many businesses faced insolvency.

 Our research revealed that in Q2 2020 more than half a million UK businesses were struggling due to coronavirus; this figure would have been higher without the government support schemes.